-- Goal should be consistent with your organizations mission and vision statement: As your organization addresses certain social and developmental issues, keep these in mind while you draft proposals and write goals.
-For example if your organization works for street children then the goal of the proposal should be relevant to your primary stakeholders.
+- The goal should be consistent with your organization’s mission and vision statement: As your organization addresses certain social and developmental issues, keep these in mind while you draft proposals and write goals.
+For example, if your organization works for street children then the goal of the proposal should be relevant to your primary stakeholders.

 - Keep only one goal for a proposal: Try to keep one goal for the proposal as having multiple goals in a particular project only creates confusion.
 As the goal is a broad statement it will surely encompass multiple things which would be addressed through the various objectives.

 Framing quality Objectives